 When you start researching funds and brokerages, you’ll notice there are typically two types of funds you’ll have the option to choose from — mutual funds or ETFs.

-Simply put, they are both a bundle of securities (stocks, bonds, money market instruments, and other types of investments) referred to as funds.
+They are both a bundle of securities (stocks, bonds, money market instruments, and other types of investments) referred to as funds.

 If you think about when you go grocery shopping: